skapis/django_api/README.md

 ## Purchases

 ### Purchase list
-To get list of all purchases in database
+To get list of all purchases in the database

 ```http
 GET /purchases/list?currency=CZK&from=2022-01-01&to=2022-05-05